 The second permit is a bit hard to obtain since there is a lot of paper work which is in a specific procedure however, Pamoja Tours and Travel Company is here to help you acquire all the necessary permits needed to allow you film in the national parks of Uganda.

 The location permit allows the crew members to film in all the national parks where you plan to shoot from.
-Since these national parks are under the Uganda Wildlife Authority, here is a fee that is charged that is to say; 40% filming fee of the activity you intend to film and 10% monitoring fee.
-All these fees are to be paid to the Uganda Wildlife Authority and here, the UWA will draft an agreement between you and them on which you are supposed to append your signatures in the agreement of the terms and conditions indicated.
+Since these national parks are under the Uganda Wildlife Authority, there is a fee that they charge; 40% filming fee of the activity you intend to film and 10% monitoring fee.
+All these fees are only payable to the Uganda Wildlife Authority.
+Here, the UWA will draft an agreement between you and them on which you append your signatures in the agreement of the terms and conditions.

 REQUIREMENTS AND PROCEDURES